gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/riscv-none-gcc/releases/2017-11-09-riscv-none-gcc-v7-2-0-1-20171109-released.md

 This installs the latest available version.

 For better control and repeatability, the build scripts use Docker containers; all files required during builds are available as a separate [gnu-mcu-eclipse/riscv-none-gcc-build](https://github.com/gnu-mcu-eclipse/riscv-none-gcc-build) project.

+## Known problems

+### Running on old processors

+[2018-01-10] It was recently discovered that the GNU/Linux binaries do not run on machines equipped with an older processor, even if they run a recent GNU/Linux distribution.
+Windows binaries seem not affected. macOS binaries may be affected, but Mac machines use more or less recent processors.

+The problem was identified to be related to the build configuration, which allowed some optimizations specific to the modern processor used on the build machine.
+The build script was fixed to avoid specific optimizations, and the new binaries should run on any i686/x86_64 processor or newer.

 ## Checksums